 In the summer of 2018, I interned at Salesforce ☁️ as a Software Engineering Intern on the Tech & Products Platform Apps team.
 I worked with business units within Salesforce to develop internal applications that centralized internal processes and collected data for Salesforce's T&P programs.

-This summer, I'm interning at Coinbase 💰 as a Software Engineering Intern on the Consumer team.
-I'll be helping work on new experimental features alongside Coinbase's Consumer Web Growth team with the goal to make Coinbase + Crypto more accessible to others!
+In the summer of 2019, I interned at Coinbase 💰 as a Software Engineering Intern on the Consumer team.
+I worked with Coinbase's Consumer Web Growth team to make Coinbase + Crypto more accessible to others!

-I'm a product-oriented developer who hopes to pursue a career in Software Engineering and/or Product Management.
+I'm a product-oriented developer pursuing a career in Software Engineering and/or Product Management.
 Currently trying my best to learn new technologies and grow as a tech and product leader.

 I'm always interested in hearing about software engineering or product management opportunities so if you think I'd be a great fit for an opportunity or just want to chat, contact me at email@example.com 👊